MicrosoftDocs/msix-docs/msix-src/store-developer-package-update.md

 ```

 ### Making updates mandatory
 In some cases, it might actually be desirable to have an update that must be installed to a user's device - making it truly mandatory (e.g. a critical fix to an app that can't wait).
-In these cases, there are additional measure that you can take to make the update mandatory.
+In these cases, there are additional measures that you can take to make the update mandatory.
 1. Implement the mandatory update logic in your app code (would need to be done before mandatory update itself)
 2. During submission to the Dev Center, ensure the "Make this update mandatory" box is selected

 ### Implementing app code
-n order to take full advantage of mandatory updates, you'll need to make some slight modifications to the code above.
+In order to take full advantage of mandatory updates, you'll need to make some slight modifications to the code above.
 You'll need to use the [StorePackageUpdate object](https://docs.microsoft.com/uwp/api/Windows.Services.Store.StorePackageUpdate) to determine if the update is mandatory.

 ```
  private async bool CheckForMandatoryUpdates()